-- (1) Screening Requests for GFP Determination - (a) Determine that the request is complete.
-A complete request must be in writing and comply with Paragraph 23 B Requests for RMA GFP Determinations.
+- (1) Screening Requests for GFP Determination - (a) Determine that the request is timely and complete.
+A complete request must be in writing and comply with Paragraph 23 B - Requests for RMA GFP Determinations.
 An incomplete request will not be accepted. - (b) Ensure the AIP GFP Decision Letter to the Policyholder contains required language in Paragraph 31 B and Exhibit 3.
 If the AIP GFP Decision Letter is unacceptable, require the Letter be corrected and reissued to the Policyholder within 20 calendar days.
-The Policyholder will be given an additional 30 calendar days to request a GFP Determination. - (c) Do not accept requests outside the authority of GFP in accordance with Paragraph 23 A What Does not Qualify for Review. - (d) Send a letter by certified mail to the Policyholder and AIP acknowledging receipt of the request and whether or not it is acceptable within 10 business days. - (i) Allow the Policyholder 10 calendar days from receipt of the RO Letter in which to submit any additional information to support their position. - (ii) Return an incomplete request to the AIP with a letter explaining what is missing and allow 20 calendar days to resubmit a complete request to the RO. - (iii) Requests received by the RO directly from the Policyholder may be accepted to preserve a timely request for a GFP Determination.
+The Policyholder will be given an additional 30 calendar days to request a GFP Determination. - (c) Do not accept requests outside the authority of GFP in accordance with Paragraph 23 A What Does not Qualify for Review. - (d) Send a letter by certified mail to the Policyholder and AIP acknowledging receipt of the request and whether or not it is acceptable within 10 business days.
+See Exhibit 5 for a sample Acknowledgement Template. - (i) Allow the Policyholder 10 calendar days from receipt of the RO Letter in which to submit any additional information to support their position.
+Reasonable extensions may be approved by the RO Director. - (ii) Return an incomplete request to the AIP with a letter explaining what is missing and allow 5 calendar days to resubmit a complete request to the RO. - (iii) Requests received by the RO directly from the Policyholder may be accepted to preserve a timely request for a GFP Determination.
 The RO will notify the AIP of the Policyholder's request and request the AIP send all required AIP documentation to the RO within 5 business days of the RO's notification as required in Paragraph 23 B.